harshajustin/resume-optimizer-studio/README.md

-# Resume Optimizer Studio
+# SkillMatch AI

-A modern web application for optimizing resumes and tracking job applications, built with React, TypeScript, and Tailwind CSS.
+Bridge your resume with job skill needs - A modern web application for optimizing resumes and tracking job applications, built with React, TypeScript, and Tailwind CSS.

 ## 🚀 Live Demo
 **Deployed on DigitalOcean App Platform**: [Your App URL]